-UWA's Bachelor of Arts is one of the most diverse degrees in Western Australia, with 35 majors to choose from (Criminology and Gender Studies coming in 2020 subject to approval).
+UWA's Bachelor of Arts is one of the most diverse degrees in Western Australia, with 32 majors to choose from including Criminology and Gender Studies.
 Spanning music and design to law, humanities and social sciences, our Bachelor of Arts provides you with the lifelong, transferable skills that employers are seeking, giving you an immediate competitive edge in the employment market.
 Our graduates also enjoy the highest average starting salaries for Bachelor of Arts graduates in Australia (University Rankings Australia, 2018).

 - February and July

 Studying UWA's Bachelor of Arts lets you cultivate your passions while developing the transferable skills that employers need and an Arts degree provides.